frankchen76/SPFx-DI/di/README.md

-# @ezcode/spfx-di
+# ezcode-spfx-di

 ## Introduction

-@ezcode/spfx-di is a component to help developers to create Service by using dependency injection.
+ezcode-spfx-di is a component to help developers to create Service by using dependency injection.

 ## Usage
-1. reference @ezcode/spfx-di by using
+1. reference ezcode-spfx-di by using
-   * `npm link @ezcode/spfx-di` if you use npm link
+   * `npm link ezcode-spfx-di` if you use npm link
-   * `npm install @ezcode/spfx-di --save` if you use it from npm repository.
+   * `npm install ezcode-spfx-di --save` if you use it from npm repository.
 2. install the following required npm packages:
 ```bash
 npm install inversify reflect-metadata --save